ke177409/Kara-Evans/Projects/Product-Analysis.md

 ## Recommendations & Findings
 * Focus brand in Asian markets where largest customer base and revenue streams are located.
 * Films rated PG-13 are the most popular and generate the largest total revenue.
 * Top customers were discovered based on rental frequency and total spending.
-Length of membership should also be considered when measuring for customer loyalty.
+Length of membership should also be considered when measuring customer loyalty.
 * Include additional data measures (customer age, language, movie genres, etc.) to understand each customer segment.
 * Continually update film inventory based on customer demographics and behavior.